-The Guthrie Scholars Program invites participants to the CTS campus to pursue a topic of their choice that engages a pressing theological issue of the church from a Reformed perspective.
+The Guthrie Scholars Program invites participants to the seminary campus to pursue a topic of their choice that engages a pressing theological issue of the church from a Reformed perspective.

 The program is open to clergy serving in congregations and other settings of ministry, Christian educators, lay pastors, judicatory staff, and in some cases other leaders fully involved in the life of the church.